-In addition to being on a strict GAPS/ketogenic diet and taking both Bovine Tracheal Cartilage (remember to use the code kitchenkop for 10% off) and a gut commensal spore bacillus probiotic, based on the advice of my holistic practitioner, I would also consider adding Iscador and/or Low-Dose Naltrexone (LDN).
+In addition to being on a strict GAPS/ketogenic diet and taking both Bovine Cartilage (remember to use the code kitchenkop for 10% off) and a gut commensal spore bacillus probiotic, based on the advice of my holistic practitioner, I would also consider adding Iscador and/or Low-Dose Naltrexone (LDN).

 Dr. Tom Cowan, who has been treating cancer patients naturally for more than thirty years, started with prescribing Iscador (mistle toe) and, subsequently, about eight years ago, added Low-Dose Naltrexone to his protocol options for autoimmune dysfunction.

 Each substance has a powerful track record.
 I learned about Iscador from my friend Lisa who has been giving herself weekly injections for a cancer-free eight years now and Suzanne Somers swears by it.
 Iscador has been widely used for cancer treatments in Europe for decades now.